-This is a website that partners with the NCTE (National Council of Teachers of English) and ILA (International Literacy Association).
-This link will provide you with lesson plans, a resource list, grade-level specific activities, as well as a list of other useful websites associated with writing.
+- ReadWriteThink partners with the NCTE and International Literacy Association to provide you with lesson plans, a resource list, grade-level specific activities, as well as a list of other useful websites associated with writing.

-The New York Times’ The Learning Network is another rich resource for teachers, students, and parents.
-There are writing prompts, new stories, lesson plans, and endless other activities and ideas.
-Linked here is the writing page.
+- The New York Times provides another rich resource for teachers, students, and parents.
+The Learning Network offers writing prompts, picture prompts, new stories, lesson plans, and endless other activities and ideas.

-And last, but certainly not least, below are two of many TEDtalks that have to do with the importance of writing.
+- Last, but certainly not least, check out two of many TEDtalks that emphasize the importance of writing.
 A quick YouTube search is sure to turn up something of use.